 Resolutions are adopted by a simple majority of the members of the Board being present or represented.
 Resolutions can also be adopted by unanimous circular decision.
 Members of the Board may only be represented by a fellow member of the Board.
-In the event of a tie vote, the proposal is deemed not to be resolved.
+In the event of a tie vote. the proposal is deemed not to be resolved.
 Resolutions made at the Board meetings are documented through written minutes of the meeting.

 Members of the Board may request any information necessary to fulfill their duties.
-Outside of meetings, any members of the Board may request information from members of the Executive Committee concerning The Board of Directors has formed the following Committees:
+Outside of meetings, any members of the Board may request information from members of the Executive Committee concerning the Group's business development.
+Such requests for information must be addressed to the Chairman of the Board.

+The Board of Directors has formed the following Committees: